thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 The plan being applied by the slow Enactor fell out of the `N` generations safety window and became old, eligible for deletion.
 It was the old plan deletion which turned a ‘stale DNS plan’ degradation into a full-blown ‘zero DNS entries’ outage.

 Now, back to the TOCTOU issue.
 Why is an Enactor allowed to make only one plan staleness check for N plan mutations?
-I suspect it’s because querying the DNS Planner for staleness is magnitudes more expensive than making a plan mutation.
-It would be non-performant, and *seemingly* unnecessary*,* to make N checks for N fast plan mutations.[^1]
+I suspect it's because querying the DNS Planner for staleness is magnitudes more expensive than making a plan mutation.
+It would be non-performant, and *seemingly* unnecessary*,* to make N checks for N fast plan mutations.[^2]

-Without this TOCTOU bug, there’s no ‘stale DNS plan’ degradation and thus no opportunity to mistakenly delete an active plan.[^2]
+Without this TOCTOU bug, there's no 'stale DNS plan' degradation and thus no opportunity to mistakenly delete an active plan.[^3]

 We’re at two faults so far, but there’s more.
 Using the [Swiss cheese model](https://en.wikipedia.org/wiki/Swiss_cheese_model) of accident causation we can pass through a couple more Emmental holes.